owenkip13/SQL-Projects-/README.md

 - Enhanced proficiency in MySQL for data analysis and EDA.
 - Improved skills in data cleaning and preparation.
 - Developed the ability to draw insights from complex datasets using SQL.

-## Future Work
-Extend the analysis to include more advanced statistical methods.

-Visualize the findings using tools like Power BI or Tableau for enhanced data storytelling.